-The purpose of the Hunger Action Congregation process is to acknowledge the faithful work of Presbyterians around the country who are responding to the biblical call to help alleviate hunger and end its causes.
+The Hunger Action Congregation process celebrates the faithful work of Presbyterians around the country who are responding to the biblical call to help alleviate hunger and end its causes.
 Through stories and encouragement, we wish to be mutually inspired to pursue broader and more justice-oriented ministries.

 - Hunger Alleviation: providing and/or sharing food in a dignified way with an eye to long-term structural solutions

-- Hunger Education: learning about systemic causes of hunger, leading towards faithful action that is informed and directed by directly affected people and partners
+- Hunger Education: learning about systemic causes of hunger, leading towards faithful action that is informed and guided by directly affected people and partner groups

 - Lifestyle Integrity: adopting sustainable personal and corporate lifestyles to restore justice and protect all of God’s creation